JustinBLDang/Personal-Project/README.md

 # Personal-Project

 <strong>Currently implemented:</strong>
-1) <strong>2D Camera Controller</strong>; Allows the player to move the camera similar to Fallout Shelter with 1 finger.
+1) <strong>2D Camera Controller</strong>; Allows the player to move the camera with 1 finger.
 Player can zoom in and out using 2 fingers.

 2) <strong>2D Player controller</strong>; Tap on a level in the current map and the selected character will auto path to that location.

-3) <strong>2D Shader for character selection</strong>; Morphs to character sprite and creates an outline which can have the outline thickness and color adjusted

-4) <strong>2D Construction System</strong>; Opens a menu containing any Room Object I create, allows player to place them in designated spots
+3) <strong>2D Construction System</strong>; Opens a menu containing any Room Object I create, allows player to place them in designated spots

-5) <strong>Level Construction tools</strong>; Game automatically sets up level using layers and tags.
+4) <strong>Level Construction tools</strong>; Game automatically sets up level using layers and tags.
 All I have to do is place rooms in any position and tag the gameObject to allow players to move between rooms.

 Current State: